tiferrei/PEDASI/docs/source/ref_applications_api.rst

        - integer

      * - dataset_id
-       - The id of the data set within the specific data source, which may be a URI
+       - The id of the dataset within the specific data source, which may be a URI
        - string

 Response class (Status 200): application/json